 has state accreditation.

 Some of our students are attending FRCC while they are still in high school!
 Our co-enrollment program is called College Now.
 High school students can enroll in FRCC classes on campus with Campus Select

 or in selected high schools with High School Select

 .
 With co-enrollment, students earn both high school and college credit.

 International reputation for medallion artistry.

 These medallions are like miniature sculptures.
 Many are round, and most of them you can hold in your hand.
-Lead art faculty Camille Rendal and her students have had medallions accepted for exhibition in the Art World Congress for several years running, including: Camille and one of her students in 2008 when the Congress was in Colorado Springs; Camille and two students in 2010 when the Congress was in Finland, and Camille and four students had medallions accepted for an online exhibition organized in 2011 by a university in Poland.
-Five students and Camille had medallions accepted for the 2012 Congress in Scotland!
+Students have had medallions accepted for exhibition in the Art World Congress for several years running, including: one student in 2008 when the Congress was in Colorado Springs; two students in 2010 when the Congress was in Finland, and four students had medallions accepted for an online exhibition organized in 2011 by a university in Poland.
+Additionally, five students had medallions accepted for the 2012 Congress in Scotland!

 The campus observatory has stargazing nights.

 The Boulder County Campus observatory, located in the courtyard of the Classroom Building, has monthly stargazing nights.
 The campus also has a radio telescope.
 (Did you know that you can “hear” Venus?)